afeins19/obsdian/classNotes/(472) Operating Systems/Processes/Processes Overview.md

-recalll that a **process** is a program in execution.
-This execution must progress in sequential fashion (the term job and process are interchangable)
+recall that a **process** is a program in execution.
+This execution must progress in sequential fashion (the term job and process are interchangeable)

 # Parts of a process
 - Text section: the program  code
-- CPU context: cpi state information such as program counter and register
+- CPU context: cpu state information such as program counter and register
 - Stack: temporary data
-	- function parameters, return addresses, locall variables
+	- function parameters, return addresses, local variables
 - Data section: global variables
 - Heap: memory dynamically allocated during run time